alinrajpoot/alinrajpoot/README.md

-# Hi there 👋, I'm Ali N Rajpoot
+# Hi there 👋, I'm Ali Rajpoot

 Senior Software Engineer with 10+ years of experience in full-stack development, specializing in JavaScript ecosystems and emerging technologies.